reapchain/reapchain/docs/validators/quickstart/run_node.md

 # Run a Node

-Configure and run an Evmos node {synopsis}
+Configure and run an reapchain node {synopsis}

 ## Pre-requisite Readings